From Northwestern University, an alphabetical list of official websites for all governments (except the United States ).

 There "provide an instant guide to history, politics and economic background of countries and territories, and background on key institutions."
 Pull-down menus of country or territory by continent.
 Also includes international organizations.

-Links to references and resources about countries: topics such as crime, literacy, human rights, politics, etc. The University of Colorado at Boulder has a similar resource.
+From the University of Colorado at Boulder.
 A specific resource for the continent of Africa is Africa Portal.

 Links to the national libraries and archives of countries from San Jose State University.